smp4/sysmlv2-python-cookiecutter/docs/getting-started.md

 When asked, direct the extension to use the SysML standard library in your project folder at `./sysml/sysml.library`.
 Set this as a *Workspace* (that is, project-only) setting.
 Do not create a User setting for this, in case you want to use different standard library versions in different projects later.

 If you need to reset the path location, search for the extension setting `Syside: Standard Library Path` then disable, restart, then re-enable the extension.
 It should provide the popup to locate the library again.
+Else, you can enter the path manually in settings.
+Enter the path relative to the project root directory, in the VS Code workspace settings.

 ## VS Code: Jupyter extension